Stéphane Mbia: Sevilla

-On 26 August 2013, Mbia was loaned out to Spanish La Liga club Sevilla FC for the rest of the season.
-Mbia made his Sevilla debut on 1 September, providing an assist for Kevin Gameiro's first goal in a 2–2 draw with Málaga CF. On 27 October, Mbia provided assists for both Ivan Rakitić and Jairo Samperio as Sevilla overcame 10-man Osasuna 2–1.
+On 26 August 2013, Mbia was loaned out to Spanish La Liga club Sevilla for the rest of the season.
+Mbia made his Sevilla debut on 1 September, providing an assist for Kevin Gameiro's first goal in a 2–2 draw with Málaga.
+On 27 October, Mbia provided assists for both Ivan Rakitić and Jairo Samperio as Sevilla overcame 10-man Osasuna 2–1.
 His first goal in La Liga came in the Seville derby against Real Betis on 24 November, heading in Sevilla's second goal in a 4–0 win.

-Mbia scored with a back-heel in the first leg of their Europa League semi-final against compatriots Valencia CF on 24 April 2014 in a 2–0 home win.
+Mbia scored with a back-heel in the first leg of their Europa League semi-final against compatriots Valencia on 24 April 2014 in a 2–0 home win.
 In the second leg on 1 May, he scored the winning away goal with a header in the fourth minute of added time to take Sevilla into the final.
 Sevilla subsequently won the final in a shootout against Benfica at the Juventus Stadium in Turin on 14 May, with Mbia converting his penalty kick after the match had ended 0—0.
 On 3 June, Mbia was selected in the 18-man Europa League "Team of the Year" along with teammates Ivan Rakitić, Nicolás Pareja and Beto.
-At the LFP Awards, he was a nominee for the league's best African player, alongside the Granada CF duo of Yacine Brahimi and Youssef El-Arabi.
+At the LFP Awards, he was a nominee for the league's best African player, alongside the Granada duo of Yacine Brahimi and Youssef El-Arabi.

 On 31 August 2014, Mbia rejoined Sevilla on permanent basis.
 He scored his first goal of the new season on 18 September, heading in a cross from Gerard Deulofeu as Sevilla started the defense of their Europa League title with a 2–0 win over Feyenoord.
 Mbia netted a brace as Sevilla earned a comfortable 4–1 victory over Deportivo de La Coruña at the Ramon Sanchez Pizjuan stadium on 5 October.